pptyasar/LeetMe/Readme.md

 <details>
 <summary>1004.
 Max Consecutive Ones III</summary>

-**Description:** Given a binary array nums and an integer k, return the maximum number of consecutive 1's in the array if you can flip at most k 0's.
+Given a binary array nums and an integer k, return the maximum number of consecutive 1's in the array if you can flip at most k 0's.

-**Example:**
 Input: nums = [1,1,1,0,0,0,1,1,1,1,0], k = 2
 Output: 6